carpentries/instructor-training/_episodes/05-performance.md

 > The teachers described lessons they gave and things students said,
 > but they did not *see* the practices.
-> When it came to observing actual lessons --- watching each other teach ---
+> When it came to observing actual lessons---watching each other teach---they
-> they simply had no opportunity...
+> simply had no opportunity...
 > They had, he realized, no *jugyokenkyu*.
 > Translated literally as "lesson study",
 > *jugyokenkyu* is a bucket of practices that Japanese teachers use to hone their craft,